Skip to content

 Chad Sosolik headshot.

-Chad Sosolik is serving as the interim chair of the Department of Physics and Astronomy.
+As professor and chair of the Department of Physics and Astronomy, Sosolik leads the department's strategic initiatives and directs faculty and academic priorities.
 Prior to this position, he served as the undergraduate program coordinator and as president of the South Atlantic Coast section of the American Association of Physics Teachers.
 He received a B.S. in physics from Texas A&M University and a Ph.D. in physics from Cornell University and was an NRC Postdoctoral Research Associate in the Electron Physics Group at NIST-Gaithersburg.
 Sosolik’s primary research focus is on fundamental aspects of ion-solid interactions, combining experimental and theoretical methods to probe the mechanisms of energy and charge exchange for singly to highly charged ions.
 He received an NSF CAREER award, an NSF MRI grant which established the CUEBIT multicharged ion research facility and has served as principal investigator on multiple awards from NSF, NASA and DARPA.
 He is actively engaged with the South Carolina teaching community and was part of a multi-year effort to bring math and physics education to K-12 teachers in local school districts.
 He was awarded the George B. Pegram Award for Excellence in the Teaching of Physics in the Southeast by the Southeastern Section of the American Physical Society in 2020.

 Trudy Mackay